symfony/symfony-docs/create_framework/http_foundation.rst

-At this point, if you are not convinced that security and testing are indeed two very good reasons to stop writing code the old way and adopt a framework instead (whatever adopting a framework means in this context), you can stop reading this book now and go back to whatever code you were working on before.
+At this point, if you are not convinced that security and testing are indeed two very good reasons to stop writing code the old way and adopt a framework instead (whatever adopting a framework means in this context), you can stop reading this book now and go back to whatever code on which you were previously working.

 .. note::